icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 If the handle is NOT in the entity object with the registrant, the following tests apply:

-1. Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registry Registrant ID”.
+1. Test case [-63102](#id-testCase-63102){ #id-testCase-63102 }: Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registry Registrant ID”.
 ```json
 {
   "code": -63102,